zachlewis/mold/docs/Configuration.md

 - **tags**: A list of additional image tags to be applied.
 The above mentioned environment variables are available here to use.

+- **context**: A folder in which image build is processed.
+If your Dockerfile is in subfolder you may add **context** to build in this subfolder instead of building in `.mold.yml` file location

 ### Environment Variables
 The following environment variables are available in your builds as well as in `tags` in the `artifacts` section: